How (& Why) To Filter Motorsports Data – Example Using Race Technology GoPro Software.

-When you filter motorsports acceleration data you end up with something like the following in the RT software.
+When you filter motorsports acceleration data you end up with the two traces below the onboard video.

 *Forgive the driving … Uber to the apex anyone! 🤦♂️🤣

-In that small clip above, even on a phone screen, you can actually tell how well the driver (me!) is performing.
-This is the beauty of having the video and data in sync.
+In that small clip above, you can actually tell how well the driver (me!) is performing.

-You can also see that I was off line having just completed an overtake and keen not to loose time to the cars in front.
-Again, why having the video for context is so valuable.
+- You can also see that I was off line – having just completed an overtake 😊 – and why having the video for context with your data is so valuable.

-How To Filter Motorsports Acceleration Data In Race Technology
+How To Filter Motorsports Data In Race Technology

 You have a number of options for filtering channel data.